gsmereka/push_swap/README.md

 # 42_push_swap

-The Push Swap project is a C language algorithm that organizes random integer numbers in ascending order.
+The Push Swap project utilizes some C language algorithms that organize random integer numbers in ascending order.
 It uses two stacks called "a" and "b" and a set of instructions to manipulate these stacks.

-## Goal
+## About the project

 The push_swap program calculates and displays the smallest possible set of instructions, using the available operations, to sort the numbers in stack "a" in ascending order.
-It handles positive and negative numbers and ensures that numbers are not repeated.
+It handles positive and negative numbers and does not accept repeated numbers or arguments that do not represent integers.

-## Rules
+## How it works ?

 - Stack "a" starts with a random amount of numbers, while stack "b" starts empty.
 - The goal is to sort the numbers in stack "a" in ascending order.